crossplane/crossplane/design/design-doc-composition-validating-webhook.md

 identified early on in the validation logic and should short-circuit any unnecessary check in both `strict` and `loose` modes.

+#### Notes

+A few additional notes worth highligting or making more explicit w.r.t. the description above:

+* We identified 3 increasingly complex types of validation, that we will probably introduce in different phases and PRs:
+    1. **Logical validation**: checking that a Composition is valid per se, therefore respecting any constraint that might not have been enforced by the schema itself, but is expected to hold at runtime, e.g. patches of a specific type should define specific fields, or regexes should compile.
+    1. **Schema validation**: checking that a Composition is valid according to all the schemas available, e.g. paths in patches are accessing valid fields according to the schema, or that input and output types of patches are correct according the source and target schemas.
+Can only be performed if needed schemas are available.
+    1. **Rendered resources validation**: rendered Managed Resources that would be produced given a mocked minimal Composite Resource which selects the given Composition should be valid according to their schema.
+This will require we run the full Composite Resources reconciliation loop, or part of it if we identify a subset that satisfies our needs, providing mocked or read-only real resources as inputs.
+Can only be performed if needed schemas are available.
+* To address **Rendered resources validation**, we will have to provide to the Composite Resources Reconciler a **mocked minimal Composite Resource**, at least given its current implementation.
+By "minimal" we mean having the minimal set of required fields set according to its schema so that it can be considered valid.

 ### Expected behaviour

 Given the following valid Composition: